responsible-ai-collaborative/aiid/README.md

 - **Deployment Criteria:** If the tests fail, no deployment will be carried out.
 - **Environment:** This workflow uses the `production` GitHub environment.

+#### 4) Empty Environment Workflow (WIP)

+- **Trigger:** Runs only on pushes to the `staging` branch.
+- **Process:** Executes both the integration tests and deploys to Netlify.
+- **Deployment Criteria:** If the tests fail, no deployment will be carried out.
+- **Environment:** This workflow uses the `empty` GitHub environment.

 ### GitHub Environment Configuration

 All three workflows share a common set of environment variables, which need to be defined for each environment.
-(Currently, we have only two environments: `staging` and `production`.)
+(Currently, we have three environments: `empty`, `staging` and `production`.)
 These variables are categorized into secrets and standard variables, and are accessed via GitHub actions as such.

 #### Secrets